zyingzhuo/copy-of-offergram/README.md

 11. In your terminal running Pipenv shell, run `flask run`.
 12. In your terminal in the `react-app`, run `npm start`.
 13. Your app should open in your default browser.
-14. If you are planning on developing, please make a fork and create pull requests as necessary.
+14. If you are planning on developing, please make a fork and create pull requests as necessary..